5505GroupProject/Cits5505_groupProject/README.md

 ## Notes
 - The database file (`sentinews.db`) must be present in the `instance/` directory
 - Make sure your Chrome browser version matches the ChromeDriver version for Selenium tests

+## Declaration of AI Tools Usage
+- Our team have used AI tools to assist completing the project by following ways:
+  - Write codes and comments directly.
+  - Write the documents about the project.
+  - Query doubts and receive suggestions to improve the codes, documents or project quality.